Who we are

 Meet the team

-Jackie is a Professor at Melbourne Law School and a leading, internationally-recognised expert in the field of environmental and climate change law.
-She has published widely on these topics including leading monographs on Climate Litigation and Principles of International Environmental Law.
+Jackie is the Director of Melbourne Climate Futures and a Professor at Melbourne Law School.
+She is a leading, internationally-recognised expert in the field of environmental and climate change law and an elected Fellow of the Academy of Social Sciences Australia.
+She has published widely in climate and environmental law, including leading monographs on Climate Litigation and Principles of International Environmental Law.

-Jackie serves as the Treasurer of the Australian & New Zealand Society of International Law, a Co-Chair of the American Society of International Law’s Signature Initiative on Climate Change and is a Lead Author in Working Group III of the Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report.
-She is an editor of Transnational Environmental Law and co-founder of the Women’s Energy and Climate Law Network.
+Amongst many professional roles, Jackie has served as the Treasurer of the Australian & New Zealand Society of International Law, as a Co-Chair of the American Society of International Law’s Signature Initiative on Climate Change and as a Lead Author in Working Group III of the Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report.
+She is on the editorial board of Transnational Environmental Law and is a co-founder of the Women’s Energy and Climate Law Network.

 Deputy Director – Strategic Partnerships and Community Impact